vineyard-bloom/vineyard-docs/doc/documentation.md

     ```

 1. Customize your paths.
-    * `src` - source folder for the project's Typescript files, the files you want to document
+    * `src` - source folder for the project's TypeScript files, the files you want to document
     * `content` - source folder for Handlebars files used to generate documentation
     * `output` - destination folder where Markdown files will be output
     * `tsconfig` - the tsconfig file for the project